qiayuanl/RM2019SummerCamp/README.md

  - RCBigController: Middle level control in ROS catkin workspace
  - RCBigVision: Computer vision using AprilTags in ROS catkin workspace
  - Embedded: The backup base framework for remote control
- - locomotion_ws: some moden controller and planner of robot
+ - locomotion_ws: Advanced controller and planner of robot
  - Script: Common scripts for this project

 ## About